 mysql> SELECT NULLIF(1,1); -> NULL mysql> SELECT NULLIF(1,2); -> 1Note

 expr1twice if the arguments are not equal.

-The handling of system variable values by these functions changed in MySQL 8.0.22.
 For each of these functions, if the first argument contains only characters present in the character set and collation used by the second argument (and it is constant), the latter character set and collation is used to make the comparison.
-In MySQL 8.0.22 and later, system variable values are handled as column values of the same character and collation.
-Some queries using these functions with system variables that were previously successful may subsequently be rejected with Illegal mix of collations.
+System variable values are handled as column values of the same character and collation.
+Some queries using these functions with system variables may be rejected with Illegal mix of collations as a result.
 In such cases, you should cast the system variable to the correct character set and collation.